danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 ## Clothing

 The first thing to think about is boots.
 If you're reading this you've probably been enjoying day-walks for long enough to already have a set, but if not go down to your local outdoor shop and talk to someone.
 You want something that's not too heavy, is waterproof, and well made.
-Over all of that they *must* fit properly.
-Any movement will turn into friction burns which is how you get blisters, and thats going to be the last thing you want.
+Over all of this they *must* fit properly; any movement will turn into friction burns which is how you get blisters, and thats going to be the last thing you want.
 Try on as many pairs as you can within your budget (£100 is a good amount to put towards boots) and choose the pair that fits best.
-If they are eVent or GoreTex that's even better, having something which breaths and is waterproof will make your feet much more comfortable.
+If they are eVent or GoreTex that's even better - having something which breaths and is waterproof will make your feet much more comfortable.

 Secondly, socks make a big difference.
 I use a mix of the Bridgedale Trail and Summit series depending on where I'm walking and what time of year it is.
 Socks support your feet and help to fill excess volume in the boot, reducing the risk of blisters further.
 They also help wick sweat away from your feet and keep the both cool and dry as a result.
 There are other brands available, ask the sales assistant while you're buying your boots.
 While you're there, it's worth getting a second pair to take as spares.
-If you manage to submerge your foot in a bog or to the bottom of a river you'll be grateful for a change of socks.
+If you manage to submerge your foot in a bog or to the bottom of a river you'll be grateful for a dry pair of socks.

 {% figure %}
   {% img src: /assets/images/blog/2015-07-backpacking/20150412-DSC_5380.jpg, alt: Mike walking past White Tor on the return leg of our Fur Tor wild camp %}
   {% figcaption %}Mike walking past White Tor on the return leg of our [Fur Tor wild camp](/adventures-photography/2015/04/peter-tavy-fur-tor/ "Wild camping at Fur Tor, Dartmoor"){% endfigcaption %}
 {% endfigure %}

-Think about what spare layers you take carefully, but don't over-do it.
-So many people pack way more layers than they'll actually need.
+Think about what spare layers you take carefully, but don't over-do it; so many people pack way more layers than they'll actually need.
 Remember, when you're out in the mountains for a day walk you have to take into account what happens if you hurt yourself.
 While backpacking you do have a sleeping bag and tent with you, worst case you can get in your sleeping bag and wrap your tent around yourself.
 It's not ideal, but you do have that as an emergency option, so only take what you think you'll actually need.

 Never leave your waterproofs behind, both jacket and trousers should be considered mandatory as you never know how the weather will change over the hours, let alone over a whole night.
 On top of this, remember it can get cold at night even in the summer.
 Always pack a hat and gloves, even if they're lightweight options.